wpmudev/anti-splog/readme.txt

 == Changelog ==

 = 2.1.7 =
+* New: Update to better reCAPTCHA v2
-* Fix: Update depreciated methods in widget
+* Fix: Fix depreciated notices from widget
-*
+* Fix: reCAPTCHA issues in Pro Sites custom signup page

 = 2.1.6 =
 * Fix: API notice could not be dismissed